How to find great cheap domains

 Combine the root word with either prefixes or suffixes

-Choose reliable and well-known registrars
+Choose reliable and well-known registrars’

-A few of the domain registrar companies we'd recommend are Porkbun and Namecheap.
-While Porkbun is smaller, they offer excellent customer service.
-While Namecheap is the older registrar, their client support isn't as good as Porkbun, which is characteristic of larger companies.
+I'd recommend Porkbun and Namecheap.
+Porkbun is smaller but offers excellent customer service.
+Namecheap is the older registrar, but their client support isn't as good as Porkbun.
+This is characteristic of larger companies.
+Smaller or newer companies lack the customer support you find with established and larger companies.
+The latter is also likely to stay in business for long.

 Register your domain for at least two years